scaleflex/js-cloudimage-responsive/README.md

 ## <a name="lazy_loading"></a> Lazy Loading

 Lazy loading is not included into js-cloudimage-responsive by default.
-If you (#lazy_loading) enable lazy loading in the configuration
+If you [enable lazu loading](#lazy_loading_config) in the configuration, you need to add an additional library.

 The example below uses [lazysizes](https://github.com/aFarkas/lazysizes) library using Intersection Observer API.